 What to Expect

-During a routine dental exam, Dr. Swift or Dr. Myers and their experienced staff will perform digital X-rays, DIAGNOdent laser cavity diagnosis, and intraoral camera images to help identify and diagnose and current or developing issues.
+During a routine dental exam, Dr. Swift or Dr. Alana Reifer and their experienced staff will perform digital X-rays, DIAGNOdent laser cavity diagnosis, and intraoral camera images to help identify and diagnose and current or developing issues.
 Each patient will also have a comprehensive oral health evaluation including periodontal (gum) diagnosis and oral cancer exam.
 Patients will then have their teeth professionally cleaned and polished for a brighter, whiter smile.
 Any preventative treatments, like fluoride rinses will be performed at the appropriate time during the patient’s dental exam.

 Plan Your Procedure